alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 # Update our cloud resources
 terraform apply
 ```
-This time Terraform sees that it doesn't need to re-create the VPC, but it can see it has to create the VSwitch:
+This time Terraform "understands" that it doesn't need to re-create the VPC, only the VSwitch:
 ```
 alicloud_vpc.sample_vpc: Refreshing state...
 (ID: vpc-t4nhi7y0wpzkfr2auxc0p)
 data.alicloud_zones.az: Refreshing state...